tom-p-huck/mypage/README.md

 of my other interests.
 If you want to reach out, please contact me via [E-Mail](mailto:hucktm@gmail.com).<br>
 My main interests are:<br>
-- Embedded systems
+- Embedded systems ,
-- Functional Safety and
+- Functional Safety, and
-- Control Theory <br>
+- Control Theory. <br>

 These topics go hand in hand: Embedded systems are computer systems which interact with the physical word (such as in cars or robots).
 As such systems are often safety-critical, we need functional safety to ensure that they do not pose a risk to us humans.
-Finally, control theory provides the mathematical foundation for controlling real-world physical processes.
+Finally, control theory provides the theoretical mathematical foundation for controlling such systems.
 <hr/>

 ### Embedded Systems